We made a self-drive trip to the most interesting areas of Miami, Florida and spent a great day driving around and sightseeing in Miami.

 Where Did We Go?

-We started our Miami sightseeing trip in downtown Miami, at Bayside Marketplace just north of the downtown.
+We started our Miami sightseeing tour in downtown Miami, at Bayside Marketplace just north of the downtown.
 It is a good place to park your car at for a downtown walk.
 Then we went south to Coral Gables, Cocout Grove and Key Biscayne.

 We almost spent a whole day exploring these areas.
 We also spent time on beaches and had a relaxing bath in the Venetian Pools in Coral Gables.
 Afterwards we headed for dinner to Calle Ocho just south of downtown Miami.